tutorly/sherlock/README.md

 # Sherlock
 A webscraping python bot that pulls data from SPU's "covid cases" site and notifies students when there are updates.

 **NOTICE:** Project Sherlock stopped running in December 2020.
-If you are interested in bringing Sherlock back to life, please contact Soren at sorenrood (at) gmail (dot) com.
+If you are interested in bringing Sherlock back to life, please contact sorenrood (at) gmail (dot) com.

 ### How do I start the bot?
 run `python main.py`